buganart/dialog/README.md

 the docker container.
 This can be used to choose which model to run (via a different checkpoint).

+On windows with WSL2 the windows drives are accessible under `/mnt/`, for example

+    docker run -p 8080:8080 -e CHECKPOINT_DIR=/checkpoint -v /mnt/c/Users/.../GANS/checkpoint-7161:/checkpoint -it buganart/dialog-api:0.1.1

+Note that these paths are case sensitive: `/mnt/C` does not work.

 Or to use a pretrained model

     docker run -p 8080:8080 -e CHECKPOINT_DIR=microsoft/DialoGPT-small -it buganart/dialog-api:0.1.1